Voice & Opera Program Information

 Jury Examination Make-up

 A student who is unable to sing during the jury at the end of the quarter must make up the jury.
 The make-up jury must take place within the next quarter in which the student registers for applied voice.
-Make-up juries must be scheduled with the coordinator.
-All make-up juries will be heard on Mondays during the regular voice faculty meeting at 1:00 p.m.
-In the event a student cannot sing during that hour, the studio teacher will arrange for a make-up jury to be held at an alternate time.
-All voice faculty must be invited and at least 3 Voice Faculty must hear the make-up jury including the studio teacher of the student and 2 others.
-In the case of a Junior Standing Jury, a make-up or a rehearing, the jury must be heard by at least 4 voice faculty including the studio teacher of the student and 3 others.
+The studio teacher will arrange for a make-up jury to be held at the date, time, and place of their discretion.
+All voice faculty must be invited and the jury must be heard by at least 3 voice faculty, including the studio teacher of the student and 2 others.
+Jury Procedures #2 (above) must be followed by all parties.

 Voice Student Recitals